 - Bally’s: stationary lift with hard plastic seat and armrests

-- Bellagio: hammock-style seat at main pool and a ramp into the pool
+- Bellagio: a hammock-style seat at the main pool and a ramp into the pool

 - Excalibur: portable lift with a hard plastic chair

-- Luxor: 1 portable and 1 stationary hydraulic lift with hard plastic chair and no armrests
+- Luxor: 1 portable and 1 stationary hydraulic lift with a hard plastic chair and no armrests

 - Mandalay Bay: stationary hydraulic and portable with a hard plastic chair and armrests